docusign/sfdc-recipe-auto-provisioning/README.md

 [Create and configure the partner community on Salesforce.](docs/create_sfdc_community.md) This step includes:

 * Creating a Salesforce Developer Environment
-* Installing DocuSign for Salesforce
+* Installing DocuSign eSignature for Salesforce
 * Configuring a Salesforce Partner Community

 ### Step 2.
 Create the DocuSign Powerform